Caldwell Scholarship Program

 In close cooperation with USC’s Office of Financial Aid and Emeriti Center, the Retired Faculty Association sponsors the Russell Caldwell Neighborhood Scholarship Program.

 This program was initiated by the late Professor Russell Caldwell, the first RFA president, who resided in the neighborhood surrounding the USC campus.
 The program was designed to strengthen USC’s community relations by offering scholarships to deserving students from nearby high schools.
 The RFA became the sponsor of this program after Professor Caldwell’s death in 1979.

-It also offers a supportive community for these Scholars.
-During the academic year, the RFA Board invites Scholars to two luncheons: the first (in the fall) to encourage interaction among fellow Scholars and Board members; the second (in the spring) to honor Caldwell Scholar graduates and to encourage these graduates to share stories about their experiences at USC.
+The RFA offers a supportive community for these Scholars.
+During the academic year, the RFA Board invites the Scholars to two luncheons: the first (in the fall) to encourage interaction among fellow Scholars and Board members; the second (in the spring) to honor Caldwell Scholar graduates and to encourage these graduates to share stories about their experiences at USC.

 Kaaren Hoffman (firstname.lastname@example.org) serves as chair of RFA’s Russell Caldwell Neighborhood Scholarship Program committee.